mediagis/nominatim-docker/4.3/README.md

 	-e POSTGRES_MAX_WAL_SIZE=1GB \
 	-e POSTGRES_CHECKPOINT_TIMEOUT=10min \
 	-e POSTGRES_CHECKPOINT_COMPLETITION_TARGET=0.9 \
-	#PostgreSQL Tuning, without the need to edit the .conf after the setup(Nominatim default recommended Values)
+	#PostgreSQL Tuning, without the need to edit the .conf after the setup(Nominatim default recommended values)

 	-e PBF_URL=https://ftp5.gwdg.de/pub/misc/openstreetmap/planet.openstreetmap.org/pbf/planet-latest.osm.pbf \
 	#Sets the target for the initial file for the import.
 If the files aleready on the local System you use:
 	#-e PBF_PATH=/path/to/your/planet-latest.osm.pbf 	PBF_URL cannot be used together with PBF_PATH!

 	-e REPLICATION_URL=https://ftp5.gwdg.de/pub/misc/openstreetmap/planet.openstreetmap.org/replication/day/ \
-	#Sets the Path, where Nominatim gets the Map-Updates - the REPLICATION_URL is never a file.
+	#Sets the Path, where Nominatim gets the map updates - the REPLICATION_URL is never a file.

 	-e REPLICATION_UPDATE_INTERVAL=43200
 	#How often upstream publishes diffs (in seconds, default: 86400).
 Requires REPLICATION_URL to be set.